How to Grow Garlic Organically

 Hardneck garlics grow best where there is a real winter, and are more vulnerable to splitting—or simply refusing to produce—when grown in warm climates.

 Gardeners in most of the U.S. can try some of both.
-Southerners should probably stick to softnecks and northerners to the hardnecks, but microclimates in your yard do matter.
+Southerners should probably stick to softnecks and northerners to the hardnecks, but microclimates in your yard do make a difference.

 Specialty catalogs will suggest your best bets based on your climate and tastes, but it’s also a good idea to get some bulbs for planting from your local farmers’ market, because whatever variety they are selling is growing where you are.